Veggie-Loaded Vegan Pasta with Lemon Basil Cashew Cream Sauce

 Description

-Creamy vegan pasta made in 25 minutes or less!!!
-Perfectly al dente vegan pasta tossed with sautéed bell pepper, broccoli, sun-dried tomatoes, & an easy homemade lemony basil creamy vegan pasta sauce made from cashews.
-The easiest healthy pasta recipe – totally dairy-free, vegan & filled with veggies!
+Creamy Vegan Pasta ready in 25 minutes or less!
+Perfectly al dente vegan pasta tossed with sautéed bell pepper, broccoli, sun-dried tomatoes, and an easy homemade lemony basil creamy vegan pasta sauce made from cashews.
+The easiest healthy pasta recipe – totally dairy-free, vegan and filled with veggies!

 Ingredients